T1000-Swift-Hail/PROJECT-2/README.md

 # PROJECT-2

-### Based on what you’ve learned until now , create a project of your choosing (impress us with your imagination).
-### Edit this README.md file with your Project info.

 ### Project :
 Project name :Best Weight ...

 ### Project Description :
+Body Mass Index formula to calculate:

-Body Mass Index is a simple calculationusing a person's height and weight.
-The formula is BMI = kg/m2. where kg is a person's weight in kilograms and m2 is their height in metres squared
+Body Mass Index is a simple calculation using a person’s height and weight.
+The formula is BMI = kg/m2 where kg is a person’s weight in kilograms and m2 is their height in metres squared.
+A BMI of 25.0 or more is overweight, while the healthy range is 18.5 to 24.9.
+BMI applies to most adults 18-65 years.

+Measurement Units Formula and Calculation Kilograms and meters (or centimeters) Formula: weight (kg) / [height (m)]2

 ### Features List :

 - feature 1 : easy to use.